-As limited studies have been carried out to find the relationship between FDI and economic growth so, this study will prove an effective.
-Moreover, the study will provide an insight about 'Empirical Relationship' between FDI in economic growth of Pakistan and its macro impact on Pakistan economy.
-Furthermore, it will help the legal bodies and government authorizes in decision and promoting the stipulation of foreign direct investment for better and productive results.
-Furthermore, it will help the legal bodies and government authorizes in decision and promoting the stipulation of Foreign Direct Investment (FDI) for better and prolific consequences.
+As limited studies have been carried out to investigate the empirical relationship between FDI and EG therefore, this study will prove an effective contribution to the existing literature.
+Moreover, the study will provide an insight about 'Empirical Relationship' between FDI and economic growth of Pakistan and its macro impact on Pakistan economy.
+Furthermore, it will help the legal bodies and government authorizes in decision making and promoting the stipulation of FDI for better and prolific consequences.